edsgerls/matrix-inverse/README.md

-# qr-algorithm
+# Inverse of a matrix
-Eigenvalues and eigenvectors using QR algorithm
+Inverse of a matrix using Gauss-Jordan Elimination